-Papers of Eugene Mack, prominent farmer and business and civil leader of Addison Township, in Oakland County.
+Papers of Eugene Mack, prominent farmer and business and civic leader of Addison Township, in Oakland County.
 The collection contains his personal and business files.
 It is part of the Oakland County Historical Records at Oakland University.

 Eugene Mack (1845-1940) was born in Addison Township to Lewis Mack.
 Lewis’ father, Arnold, was one of the original settlers in the area in 1832.
 Eugene Mack became a prosperous farmer and businessman as well as a civic leader.
 He married twice, first to Frances Hosner (1865-1870) and later on to Ella Jones, and had two surviving children.